List of Prison Break characters: Norman "Lechero" St. John

-Norman St. John (played by Robert Wisdom; season 3) is a Panamanian drug kingpin incarcerated at Sona, where he is the leader of the prison and is at the top of the prison hierarchy.
+Norman "Lechero" St. John (played by Robert Wisdom; season 3) is a Panamanian drug kingpin incarcerated at Sona, where he is the leader of the prison and is at the top of the prison hierarchy.
 He appears only in season 3 where his role is similar of that of John Abruzzi in season 1.
 Ruthless and violent, he earned the nickname "Lechero" when he, at the age of 13, disguised himself as a lechero (milkman) in order to kill his mother's rapist.
 The character serves as an antagonist and enemy to the protagonists in the early episodes of season 3, but later becomes an uneasy ally.
-Lechero is introduced in the season 3 premiere episode "Orientacion".
+Lechero is introduced in the season 3 premiere episode "Orientación".
 Aware of Michael Scofield's ventures as a fugitive from the United States, Lechero views him as a threat to his rule and plots to get rid of him by setting Michael up in a fight to the death with another prisoner.
 However, Michael survives.
 Lechero also meets T-Bag in this episode and accepts him as his underling.
-The relationship between him and Michael continues to be characterized by deceit and mistrust in the next few episodes, like in Call Waiting, when Michael steals Lechero's cell phone.
-But Lechero learns in Fire/Water, that Michael can be useful as well when he restores water to the prison.
+The relationship between him and Michael continues to be characterized by deceit and mistrust in the next few episodes, like in "Call Waiting", when Michael steals Lechero's cell phone.
+But Lechero learns in "Fire/Water", that Michael can be useful as well when he restores water to the prison.
 Lechero grows increasingly paranoid as the season progresses, and is later tricked by T-Bag that his cronies are planning a coup against him, successfully manipulating Lechero to enlist T-Bag as a spy.